code-and-effect/effective_posts/README.md

 As well, if you're using the [effective_roles](https://github.com/code-and-effect/effective_roles) gem, you will be able to configure permissions so that only permitted users may view this post.

-Once you click `Save and Edit Content` you will be brought into the effective_regions editor where you may enter the content for your post.
-Click `Insert Snippet` -> `Read more divider` from the toolbar to place a divider into your post.
-Only the content above the Read more divider, the excerpt content, will be displayed on any posts#index screens.
-The full content will be displayed on the posts#show screen.

 ## Category Routes